KevinVanthuyne/raspberry-weather-station/README.md

 # Raspberry Weatherstation
-A simple weatherstation using a Raspberry, a temperature sensor and the OpenWeatherMaps API
+A simple weatherstation using a Raspberry, a temperature sensor and the OpenWeatherMaps API.
+Uses SQLite to log all the data.